 Even the Apple Watch has certain limitations when using it for a swim workout.

-This means that it may be used for shallow-water activities like swimming in a pool or ocean.
+That rating means that you should ONLY use your Apple Watch for shallow-water activities like swimming in a pool or ocean.

-What does the IP67 Rating mean on the iPhone?
+What does the IP68 and IP67 Rating mean on the iPhone?

-In the IP67, the digit 6 stands for dust resistance and the 7 or the last digit is relevant for water resistance properties.
+In IP68 or 67, the digit 6 stands for dust resistance and the 8 or 7 or the last digit is relevant for water resistance properties.

 According to the IEC (International Electrotechnical Commission)

 A rating of 8 means the device is protected from immersion in water with a depth of more than 1 meter with the manufacturer specifying the exact depth–in this case a maximum depth of 2 meters for up to 30 minutes.

 And a 7 rating ensures that the device is protected from immersion in water with a depth of up to 1 meter (or 3.3 feet) for up to 30 mins.